 If you’re involved in a collision, say very little and contact us.
 As your car accident lawyer in Las Vegas, we’ll fight for your rights.

 There are many things a trucking company can do to prevent such accidents.
 Intensive training must be taken by the drivers.
+They made sure to have the necessary certificates such as Oversize permits to legally travel along state-maintained roads.
 There are even random drug tests administered by some trucking companies.
 Whether your company has a fleet of new or used heavy duty trucks, it is imperative that they are regularly serviced and inspected to avoid mechanical failure on the road.

 Injury and Fatality Data Regarding Large Truck Accidents in 2012

 Data from the National Highway Traffic Safety Administration shows that 104,000 people were injured and 3,921 people were killed in large truck crashes in 2012.
 Total, there were 333,000 tractor-trailer trucks involved in traffic accidents across the United States.
 In Nevada, 42 semi-trucks were involved in crashes, accounting for 0.5 percent of the U.S. total.
 Many of these people might have turned to a truck accident attorney Las Vegas for help seeking compensation.

 The 104,000 people who were injured in large truck accidents in 2012 grew 18 percent from the 88,000 reported by Kelly White Donofrio LLP in 2011.
 Among the injuries, 3 percent weren’t in a vehicle, 24 percent were in the trucks and 73 percent were in other vehicles.
 Compared to the prior year, the percentages of people not in a vehicle and in other vehicles increased by one point each, while the percentage of people in the trucks declined by two points.